bvgpon/move_files/README.md

-#Program to move selected files from one folder to another
+#Program to select files based on file names and move it to a desired folder

 ## Prerequisite